St. John's College of Liberal Arts and SciencesQueens Campus, Online

 Completion of the advanced certificate requires 18 credits beyond the master’s degree.
-Students in the certificate program register for a required zero-credit proseminar course, which offers an orientation to graduate study and the resources available at SJU for supporting research and student success.
+Students in the certificate program register for a required zero-credit proseminar course, which offers an orientation to graduate study and the resources available at St. John's for supporting research and student success.

-Students complete a minimum of 9 credits in one of the following focus areas:
+You will complete a minimum of nine credits in one of the following focus areas:

-The remaining 9 credits are completed through elective courses.
+The remaining nine credits are completed through elective courses.

-All students must complete a portfolio as a culmination of their graduate work in the certificate program.
+All students must complete a portfolio as a culmination of graduate work in the certificate program.

 An advanced graduate certificate in theology allows teachers working in Catholic education to refresh and enhance their credentials.
 Many Catholic high schools encourage faculty to further their education beyond what is minimally required for teaching positions.
 This advanced graduate certificate provides teachers with a program of manageable scope.